 "Thermal photovoltaics are compact and very efficient for a wide range of applications.
-From those that require a minimum of 100 watts (a small drone) to those that require 100 megawatts (electricity for 36.000 homes)," He says Eli Yablonovitch, Professor of electrical engineering and computational sciences, as well as co-author of the study.
+From those that require a minimum of 100 watts (a small drone) to those that require 100 megawatts (electricity for 36.000 homes)," it says Eli Yablonovitch, Professor of electrical engineering and computational sciences, as well as co-author of the study.

 How the principle works

-According to Yablonovitch these results stem from the work done with his students and published 8 years ago, in 2011.
+According to Yablonovitch these results stem from the work he did with his students and published 8 years ago, in 2011.
 In that extremely talented work the idea was that the key to improving the solar it should not only have been to absorb more photons, but also to emit them.
 By adding a high reflectance mirror to the back of a photovoltaic cell the team broke the efficiency record, and by perfecting the technique it continues to get results.

-“What the mirror can do is create a dense infrared luminescent photonic gas inside the solar cell.
-A phenomenon that increases the voltage, " says Yablonovitch.
+"What the mirror can do is create a dense infrared luminescent photonic gas inside the solar cell.
+A phenomenon that increases the voltage," says Yablonovitch.